Why choose a 3RSystems, LLC™ trained contractor, contractor rep or Public Adjuster?

 With a contingency agreement contract, even after your right to cancel has expired you are still under no obligation to the contingency contractor if the insurance company legitimately denies your claim - legitimately being the key word.
 That should be clearly spelled out for you in "plain English" on the front of the contingency agreement contract and/or elsewhere.
 If it is not, ask the contractor to confirm in writing that they will abide by those terms.

-The damage repair estimating software program that most P&C insurance companies mandate be used by their staff and independent insurance claims adjusters is called Xactimate.
-The following link should give you some insight and food for thought as to why an insurance adjusters claim of legitimacy and accuracy of the pricing of your storm damage repairs when using Xactimate (ask them) should be taken with a very large grain of salt; Xactimate Controlled by the Insurance Industry.
-If you clicked on "The Insurance Hoax" link further up the page, you will already have read comments regarding the legitimacy or lack thereof of Xactimate's pricing structure.
-The reality is that only the most experienced insurance adjusters (a tiny percentage) really know how to use Xactimate.
-Another reality, and this means everything to the property owner who has filed a damage claim with their insurance company, even those insurance adjusters know that properly and fully paying insured's claims might threaten their job security so they do what they must.
-You pay the full price when you send in your insurance premiums, therefore, you should also be paid the full real, true and accurate price to completely restore your property.
+Although there are several damage repair cost estimating programs available to insurance adjusters, the damage repair cost estimating software program that most P&C insurance companies mandate be used by their staff and independent insurance claims adjusters is called Xactimate.
+The following link should give you some good insight and food for thought as to why, in my opinion, an insurance adjuster's Xactimate estimate of the cost to repair your storm damage should be taken with a very large grain of salt; Xactimate Controlled by the Insurance Industry.
+If you clicked on "The Insurance Hoax" link further up the page, you will already have read the expert opinions of others regarding the use of Xactimate and its pricing structure.
+The reality is, and my years of experience has shown this to be true, that all of the damage repair cost estimating programs insurance adjusters are required to use to estimate damage repair costs typically result in repair claim settlement offers that are substantially and dramatically below - often by many thousands of dollars, what the property & casualty insurance companies should be paying their insured's on their claims.

 Do you have a mortgage on your property?